karlseguin/mqttz/readme.md

 This will call `T.write(state, data)` exactly once.

-Possible errors are: any error returned from your `T.write`.
+Possible errors are: any error returned from your `T.MqttPlatform.write`.

 ## ping(state: anytype) !void
 This will call `T.write(state, data)` exactly once.

-Possible errors are: any error returned from your `T.write`.
+Possible errors are: any error returned from your `T.MqttPlatform.write`.

 ## readPacket(state: anytype) !void
 Attempts to read a packet from the server.